dbulashev/physical-replication/README.md

-# Docker Swarm Stack for Physical Replication of PostgreSQL
+# Docker Swarm Stack for Physical Replication of PostgreSQL and monitoring

 Read this in [Russian language](README.ru.md)